Our signature philosophy is that there is no difference between global health and public health.

 In addition to the interdisciplinary, 12-credit Gillings MPH Core, you will take:

-- HBEH 780: Program Planning and Proposal Development for Global Health
+- HBEH 780: Program Planning for Global Health

 - HBEH 782: Professional Development

-- MHCH 723: Introduction to Monitoring and Evaluation of Global Health Programs
+- MHCH 723: Monitoring and Evaluation for Global Health

 This program will empower you with the knowledge and skills to achieve the following core competencies: